 Double-click on the Clocking Wizard.
-When the wizard opens, you will notice that there are six configurable pages (steps).
+When the wizard opens, you will notice that there are six configurable pages (steps):

-The first page has parameters related to input clock and clocking features, the input frequency value and range.
+The first page has parameters related to input clock and clocking features.
+Uncheck the phase shift page, the input frequency value and range are given.
 Since the actual clock source is 100 MHz, we will keep the value to default.